Acoustics 001 - LoudspeakerWithCabinet

 .

-- As constraint target, select point
+- As constraint target, select a point on the coil outer boundary (

 - Add